tpa10/pr/README.md

 In most cases the definition of "my version" is that I have added extensive comments to the programs, as I worked through the book and learned the rust language.

-These programs are made avaialbe AS IS, with no gurantee that they will do ANYTHING, such as compile, link, run, destroy, or not destroy your system.
+These programs are made avaialbe AS IS, with no guarantee that they will do ANYTHING, such as compile, link, run, destroy, or not destroy your system.

 If you want/need something different I stgrongly suggest you buy the book: